Speak to a team member now

 What is a company pension?

-A company pension is a pension where an employer is able to contribute money toward a pension for you.
+A company pension is a pension where an employer is able to contribute money towards a pension for you.
 These pensions can have different rules and structures where a specific percentage of your salary is contributed and you may also have to contribute.
 You can also contribute at your discretion under normal pension contributions rules.

 If you leave a job, you can take your pension benefits with you if you’ve been working with that company for a certain number of years.